 But I did have to double check if it’s ok for French bulldogs to eat apple, whether it was safe, and if there are any concerns over pips, seeds, and the core.
 Here’s what we found out.

+Can French Bulldogs eat apples?
 French Bulldogs can eat apples safely but make sure you remove the pips, seeds, and core as these can cause upset stomachs.
 Apple contains vitamins A and C, so can be of a health benefit, but should not be fed to Frenchie puppies as their digestive system may not react to apple very well.

-Are apples healthy for a French Bulldog?
+Are apples good for a French Bulldog?

 In short, yes, they can be, but moderation is key to maintain the health condition of your dog.